RethaD27/JSF-Portfolio_Piece_RETDIA521_JSE2401_GroupD_Rethabile-Diale_JSF04/README.md

 The live version of the RapidCart Boutique can be accessed at: https://rapid-cart-boutiquee-commerce-store-rethabile-s-projects.vercel.app/

 ## Project Explainer Video
-A comprehensive video walkthrough of the project is available here: Project Explainer Video
+A comprehensive video walkthrough of the project is available here: https://youtu.be/NX7aAUe3qoo

 ## Code Repository
 The source code for this project is hosted on GitHub: